lukebobb914/aquifer-diffusivity/README.md

 # Characterizing Aquifer Diffusivity
-> The application calculates the aquifer diffusivity using the simplified amplitude and time lag equations given by (Ferris et al., 1962; Todd, 1980) for groundwater wells that are tidally influenced
+This application calculates the aquifer diffusivity using the simplified amplitude and time lag equations given by (Ferris et al., 1962; Todd, 1980) for groundwater wells that are tidally influenced
->
 > Visit streamlit site to use application [Streamlit Application](https://aquifer-diffusivity-calculator.streamlit.app/)

 ## Methodology Used